 a.
 Contract-grown Plants.
-Because hand-held gas powered augers are ineffective in rock, planting holes ill t d ; in the rock by hand with picks and/or digging bars a lor efficient method has se developed or can be devised.
+Because hand-held gas-powered augers are ineffective in rock, planting holes will be dug in the rock by hand with picks and/or digging bars unless a more efficient method has been developed or can be devised.

-The contract-gown plants will be installed in individual plant protectors (collars and screens) that protect them from browsing and provide some shade and wind protection (:Figure6).
+The contract-grown plants will be installed in individual plant protectors (collars and screens) that protect them from browsing and provide some shade and wind protection (Figure 6).
 When properly installed with the rim of the collar level, these protectors also form a watering basin that directs rainfall to the roots of the plant and can be used as a reservoir in the event hand-watering is needed during the first summer.
 The collar-and-screen protector may be omitted for plants that spread horizontally below ground (e.g., Yerba Santa) or above ground (e.g., Wooly Trefoil).